 Monthly.
 Check that cap of manometer fits properly and tightly.
 Complete the procedure above to check for correct zero.
 Reconnect the inflation system.
 Roll the cuff around a plastic bottle or tin can and secure in place.
 Close the valve on the Air Flo system and inflate the instrument until the mercury rises to 240 mmHg.
 Slowly open the Air Flo valve and allow the mercury to fall to 200 mmHg.
 Close the valve.
 The mercury column should remain stable.
-If the column continues to fall, there is an air leak and the system should be reinflated until the column rises to 200 mmHg.
+If the column rises to 200 mmHg.
 Pinch the tubing at various locations to localize the area of the leak; then replace the leaking tubing, cuff, or valve.